aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/databar-barcodes/_index.md

 ## **DataBar Expanded Stacked Layout Settings**
 The *DataBar Expanded Stacked* subtype supports flexible barcode layout that may be adjuted by changing barcode row and column numbers. ***Aspose.BarCode*** allows adding up to 22 segments to compose at most 10 strings.
-The barcode layout of *DataBar Expanded Stacked* barcodes can be customized through *setRows* and *setColumns* methods of class [*DataBarParameters*]().
-It should be noted that first, the number of segments in a row has to be determined using the *setColumns* method.
+The barcode layout of *DataBar Expanded Stacked* barcodes can be customized through *setRows* and *setColumns* functions of class [*DataBarParameters*](https://reference.aspose.com/barcode/php/classDataBarParameters).
+It should be noted that first, the number of segments in a row has to be determined using the *setColumns* function.

 Following *DataBar Expanded Stacked* barcodes have varying barcode layouts.